Ahmad Rashad: Regular season

+Playoffs

 Broadcasting and television career

 After his football career, Rashad covered NFL, NBA, and MLB televised contests as a studio anchor and game reporter for NBC and ABC, and hosted NBA Inside Stuff for 16 seasons.
 He also has hosted the video-clip show Real TV in 2000, the reality show Celebrity Mole, the game show Caesars Challenge along with co-host Dan Doherty, NBA Access with Ahmad Rashad on the ABC network, and the first season of Game Show Network's Tug of Words.
 Samantha Harris replaced him for the second season of Tug of Words.

 He starred in an episode of Monsters.
 Rashad has also guest starred on several TV shows, mainly ones that starred his then-wife Phylicia Allen Rashad.
 In 1988, he filled in for Robb Weller on the weekend edition of Entertainment Tonight (then known as Entertainment This Week).
 He used to interview long-time friend Michael Jordan frequently while he was at NBC.
 In early 2013, he became a panelist on the daily talk show Morning Drive on the Golf Channel, but left that summer.
 Rashad has narrated the yearly highlight films for NBA championship teams since 2012.

 As of May 2021, Rashad now works for the New York Knicks as a member of their digital content team, making videos for the team's YouTube channel (including sit-down interviews with members of the roster as well as historical retrospectives) as well as emceeing events for the team at Madison Square Garden.